 String Inverters with Optimizers

-To reduce string inverter performance issues, companies like Solaredge use string inverters that use power optimizers on the back of each solar panel.
+To reduce string inverter performance issues, companies like SolarEdge use string inverters that use power optimizers on the back of each solar panel.
 An optimizer helps stabilize energy production, so a few shaded solar panels won’t stop the entire array from functioning.
-They may also have varying lengths of strings in multiple directions, which makes adding solar to smaller spaces possible, something of great use with complicated, haphazard roofs.
+They may also have varying lengths of strings in multiple directions, which makes adding solar to smaller spaces possible — something of great use with complicated, haphazard roofs.

 Energy production is stabilized when the optimizer allows each solar panel to produce optimally and convert the current into usable voltage for the array.
-In this process, the optimizer increases the inverter’s maximum power point tracking (MPPT).
+During this process, the optimizer increases the inverter’s maximum power point tracking (MPPT).
 Optimizers also make it possible to monitor all the solar modules in a given array.

 Microinverters emerged to solve the shading problems inherent to string inverters, also inspiring the invention of the power optimizer.